Search Result

 Bank Ranking Banks Ratios Cement Statistics Cement Ranking Cement Ratios Monetary and Economic Statistics Oil, Gas and Fuel Macro Economy Consumer Spending Inflation Exports & Imports Food Prices Non Food Prices Construction Materials Petrochem.
 Ranking Petrochem.
 Ratios Retail Rankings Retail Ratios Grocery Ranking Grocery Ratios Top Growth Dividend History

-The Federal Reserve will hold its monthly meeting today, March 19, to discuss monetary policy and interest rates, with expectations leaning towards keeping rates unchanged within the range of 4.25% - 4.50%, amid ongoing inflationary pressures and concerns over economic slowdown.
+The Federal Reserve will hold its monthly meeting today, March 19, to discuss monetary policy and interest rates, with expectations leaning towards keeping rates unchanged within the 4.25-4.50% range, amid ongoing inflationary pressures and concerns over an economic slowdown.

-The Fed will announce its decision on interest rates and its quarterly economic projections today at 2:00 PM Washington time (9:00 pm KSA time), followed by a press conference by Chair Jerome Powell, where he will provide insights into future monetary policy.
+The Fed will announce its policy decision and quarterly economic projections today at 2:00 pm Washington time (9:00 pm Makkah time), followed by a press conference by Chairman Jerome Powell, where he will provide insights into future monetary policy.

 Analysts told Argaam that the meeting comes amid economic uncertainty, with markets currently ruling out any rate cuts.
-However, investors will closely monitor Powell's statements regarding the future of monetary policy, particularly in terms of quantitative tightening and growth projections.
+However, investors will closely monitor Powell's statements on monetary prospects, particularly in terms of quantitative tightening and growth projections.

 US Economic Outlook: Between Slowdown and Persistent Inflation

-He noted that markets anticipate rate cuts in 2025, with two to three reductions of 25 basis points each.
-However, the March meeting is unlikely to mark the beginning of these cuts.
+He noted that interest rate cuts are expected in 2025, with two to three reductions of 25 basis points each during the year.
+However, the March meeting is unlikely to mark the beginning of these rate cuts.

 Raed Momani, Head of Asset Management at Capital Investments

-Makarem also pointed out that Powell’s recent testimony before Congress reinforced this outlook, as he emphasized that the Fed would not lower rates until there is a tangible improvement in economic data.
+Makarem also pointed out that Powell’s last testimony before Congress reinforced this outlook, as he emphasized that the Fed would not lower rates until there is a tangible improvement in economic data.

-Raed Momani, Head of Asset Management at Capital Investments, said that the US central bank will focus on three key factors: economic growth forecasts, inflation levels, and future interest rate trends.
+Raed Momani, Head of Asset Management at Capital Investments, explained that the US central bank will focus on three key factors: economic growth forecasts, inflation levels, and future interest rate trends.

 He added that there are signs of downward revisions in growth forecasts and upward adjustments in inflation estimates, which could push the Fed to adopt a more cautious approach.

-Momani further highlighted that the current scenario suggests the Fed may face challenges related to stagflation, where economic growth slows while inflation remains high.
-He noted that markets will also pay close attention to issues such as tariffs and immigration policies, which could influence the Fed’s future outlook.
+Momani further highlighted that the current scenario suggests the Fed may face stagflation challenges, where economic growth slows while inflation remains high.
+He noted that markets will also closely follow other factors such as tariffs and immigration policies, which could influence the Fed’s future outlook.

-For his part, Momani said that economic data is reflecting mixed signals, as some hard data, such as jobs and retail sales, continue to show relative strength in the economy, while other soft data, such as consumer confidence and business expectations, reflect growing concerns about an economic slowdown.
+For his part, Momani said the recent economic data is reflecting mixed signals.
+This is because some hard data such as jobs and retail sales continue to show relative strength in the economy, while other soft data, such as consumer confidence and business forecasts, reflect growing concerns about an economic slowdown.

-The Fed will focus particularly on survey data, as they provide early indicators of the future economic path, thus increasing uncertainty about its future direction, he added.
+The Fed will put special focus on survey data, as they provide early indicators of the future economic path, which raises uncertainty about its future direction, he added.

 Implications of Fed Decisions: How Will Markets and Commodities React?